Trevor Allan (rugby): Rugby union club career

-A North Sydney rugby union junior, Allan's senior career was with the Gordon rugby club in Sydney where his father was a coach.
+A North Sydney rugby union junior, Allan was educated at North Sydney Technical High School.
+His senior club career was with the Gordon rugby club in Sydney where his father was a coach.
 Phil Tressider described him as a fine running centre with powerful acceleration once he got outside a rival.
 His forte was the muscle he would add to a back-line with his fierce tackling.
 He had strength beyond his years and slight physique.
 As a teenager he shared an ice-run with one of his brothers and he would haul a 28-pound block of ice on a hook in either hand sometimes climbing three or four flights of stairs to make the delivery.

 Rugby union representative career

 After only a handful of senior games, he was selected for New South Wales aged just 19 and later that year for the 1946 tour of New Zealand, the Wallabies' first post-war tour.
 Allan's defence impressed against the experienced All Black backline.